My name is Shay and I'm a millennial. I've hand-picked 19 Christmas gifts that are sure to please the gals of my generation.

 I had never even heard of these things until last summer, but now that I know they exist, I'm intrigued.
 The Fitbit Zip is basically a super high-tech pedometer.
 Unlike a pedometer, however, it syncs to your smartphone automatically to help you stay on track with fitness goals.
 It's a good choice for the health-conscious, the runners, and the workout fiends on your list.
 It comes in 4 colors.

 Once again, by keeping the gift practical, you'll be more likely to hit your mark.
 Useful beats "almost right" any day of the week.

-I have this same Swiss Army Knife in green on my keychain, and I've given them away as gifts to other ladies as well.
-It's a nice compact size (ie it doesn't feel like I'm carrying an albatross on my keyring), but it still includes the basics: a small blade, scissors, a flat head screwdriver (with file), a toothpick and tweezers.
+I have the Victorinox Swiss Army Knife in green on my keychain, and I've given them away as gifts to other ladies as well.
+It's a nice compact size (meaning it doesn't feel like I'm carrying an albatross on my keyring), but it still includes the basics: a small blade, scissors, a flat head screwdriver (with file), a toothpick, and tweezers.
 I use mine all the time.

 Unless you really know the person you're buying it for, I don't recommend buying clothes as gifts.
 Not only is it hard to target style, it can be difficult to get the sizing right.
 Heck, it's hard for me to get the sizing right when I'm buying for myself.

 Jewelry is a tough buy for ladies as well, especially if you aren't familiar with their style.
 When in doubt, it's always best to go simple and classic.
 Don't be afraid of proper yellow gold either—it's made a major comeback amongst the younger set in recent years.